unknown321/mgsv_path_hasher/README.md

 Put filenames you want to hash into 'input.txt', grab hashes from 'output.txt'.

 Hashes are reversed by default so you can just copypaste the output and search for it using your favorite hex editor.
-Hashes are also truncated to last 12 bytes out of 16.
+Hashes are also truncated to last 12 bytes out of 16 - sometimes first 3 bytes differ.

 Options:
  + '/r': re-reverse hashes;